BIMIB-DISCo/LACE/README.md

 head(names(inference_HN120Primary))

 ## [1] "B" "C" "clones_prevalence"
-## [4] "relative_likelihoods" "joint_likelihood" "error_rates"
+## [4] "relative_likelihoods" "joint_likelihood" "clones_summary"
 ```

-*LACE* returns a list of six elements as results.
+*LACE* returns a list of seven elements as results.
 Namely, B and C provide respectively the maximum likelihood longitudinal tree and cells attachments; clones_prevalence,
-the estimated prevalence of any observed clone; relative_likelihoods and joint_likelihood the estimated likelihoods for each time point and the weighted likelihood.
+the estimated prevalence of any observed clone; relative_likelihoods and joint_likelihood the estimated likelihoods for each time point and the weighted likelihood; clones_summary provide a summary of association of mutations to clones.
 Finally, error rates provide the best error rates (alpha and beta) as estimated by the grid search.

 **DEBUG**